pmeulen/ansible-tools/README.md

 think of the template as an excellent place to document the use of all variables that go into the environments.

 The template directory contains one extra file: "environment.conf".
 This file contains a specification for the passwords and certificates to create when a new environment is created.
-This file is read by the script that creates a new environment.
+This file is read by the _create_new_environment.sh_ script that creates a new environment.

 ## [About the environments/vm directory](id:vmdir)
-The "environments/vm" is not yet a complete environment, it contains just some configuration to work with the Vagrant VM.
+The "environments/vm" does not yet contain a complete environment, it contains just some configuration to work with the Vagrant
+VM.
 It contains:

 * A symlink to the inventory file that was generated by Vagrant